herbglitchYT/archeus_videos/0000_vector/Script.md

 If you are watching this video when it comes out, I most likely won't have made a video for `ARC_Errno` and `ARC_Bool` yet.
 We will be using them both and they are part of the boilerplate.
 If you don't want to deal with the boilerplate, using a `printf` or whatever your language uses to output will work for what we use `ARC_Errno` for.
 And C has `stdbool.h`, which is pretty much all `ARC_Bool` is.

 # CMake
 Like with ARC_Errno and ARC_Bool, if you are watching when this video releases, I will not have gone over setting up cmake for a library.
 So for this I'd recommend either making a normal `CMakeLists.txt` which I have a video on and is linked in the description, or using the `CMakeLists.txt` provided in the boilerplate.
-If the cmake library video has come out, and you have seen it, I would recommend using that `CMakeLists.txt` and adding this to the library
+If the cmake library video has come out, and you have seen it, I would recommend using that `CMakeLists.txt` and adding this to the library.

 # Make
 If you don't like cmake, I have also included a "simple" boilerplate.
-Though if you use the simple boilerplate, do not include from "arc/std/" you should be able to include the headers directly as they are in the same folder, and for tests use "../src/" like the header that is already in the boilerplate.
+Though if you use the simple boilerplate, do not include from "arc/std/" you should be able to include the headers directly as they are in the same folder, and for tests use "../src/" like the header that is already included in the boilerplate.

 # Write the header boilerplate
 Headers to me are the best place for documentation.
 I try to document code as much as possible, though because this process takes a long time I'll speed up the footage of me writing the documentation when we get to it.